Sharp Images 5 Top Tips

 For example, if your lens is at 150mm you need at least 150th second.
 For safety you should double this to a 300th second but if you have image stabilisation you’ll probably get away with it.
 If your camera has a crop sensor you should definitely double it.
 The smaller your sensor is, the faster shutter speed you’ll need, because small sensors have the effect of making your lens longer and therefore the ‘shake’ effect will be stronger.

 Compensate for the increased shutter speed by widening your aperture and increasing your ISO.
-If you don’t know how, you need my Ultimate Beginners Course, which more than covers this and a everything else you need to get going fast…
+If you don’t know how, you need my Masterclass in Photography, which more than covers this and a everything else you need to get going fast…

 Just because your camera has auto focus, it doesn’t mean you’ll always get sharp photos.
 Autofocus is fantastic but it doesn’t know what part of your photo you want to focus on, so it makes its best guess.